kendraio/kendraio-app/docs/workflow/blocks/gosub.rst

 Gosub
 =====

-Embedded a workflow within a workflow.
+Embedded a Flow within a Flow.

-This allows composition of larger building blocks to create workflows that are easier to manage, and DRY (don't repeat yourself).
+This allows composition of larger building blocks to create Flows that are easier to manage, and DRY (don't repeat yourself).

 Typical use-cases for this are creating custom form widgets that can be referenced from a form's ``uiSchema``.
-Or, creating dashboards that are made up of multiple other workflows combined with a ``multi`` multiplex workflow block.
+Or, creating dashboards that are made up of multiple other Flows combined with a ``multi`` multiplex Flow block.